boltlabs-inc/zeekoe/README.md

   ```
   $ rustup override set nightly-2021-08-31
   ```
 - A recent version of Python.
-This project has been tested with Python 3.8.10.
+This project has been tested with Python 3.9.9.
-- The PyTezos library and its dependencies:
+- The PyTezos library (version 3.2.11 tested) and its dependencies:
   ```
   $ sudo apt install libsodium-dev libsecp256k1-dev libgmp-dev libudev-dev
   ```
-  If you're on OSX, install dependencies via [Homebrew](https://brew.sh/):
+  If you're on OSX (this also works on arm64 (M1) macs), install dependencies via [Homebrew](https://brew.sh/):
   ```
   $ brew tap cuber/homebrew-libsecp256k1
   $ brew install libsodium libsecp256k1 gmp
   ```
-  Finally, to install PyTezos itself:
+  Finally, to install PyTezos (3.2.11) itself:
   ```
   $ pip install pytezos
   ```